Generalizable Whole Slide Image Classification with Fine-Grained Visual-Semantic Interaction: Fine-grained Guidance Construction Pipeline

 \section{Fine-grained Guidance Construction Pipeline}

-As depicted in~\cref{fig:Sample_Shuffle_Reconstruct}, we partitioned the original fine-grained text descriptions into several parts according to manual-designed prompts.
-Subsequently, we conducted random sampling and removed ``Unknown'' tags from the answers.
-Following this, we shuffled the retained pairs and reconstructed answers into a unified and complete sequence.
-This approach enables our model to undergo a wider range of description transformations, enriching our text corpus data and consequently enhancing the semantic richness of the model's features.
+As depicted in~\cref{fig:Sample_Shuffle_Reconstruct}, we partition the original fine-grained text descriptions into several parts based on manually designed prompts.
+Next, we perform random sampling and remove ``Unknown'' tags from the answers.
+Afterward, we shuffle the retained pairs and reconstruct the answers into a unified and complete sequence..
+This approach enables our model to undergo a wider range of description transformations, with changes in granularity providing diverse perspectives on the visual image.
+Aligning visual images with text descriptions of varying granularities enriches the training data, offering more descriptive perspectives and semantic information for visual patterns.
+This enhances the semantic richness of the model's features and facilitates model transfer to downstream tasks.